 McNair Summer Research Internship

 A major component of the McNair program is the Summer Research Internship, which takes place during the summer (late May through early August) between the junior and senior year.
 Scholars, who receive a stipend of $3,000, are required to participate in this aspect of the program, as it is crucial to developing their knowledge and research skills in preparation for graduate study.
 McNair research interns are encouraged to pursue, with the help of their mentors, the possibility of publishing their research papers in an academic (peer-reviewed) journal.
-The McNair program also publishes summaries of Scholars' research in the UTA McNair Research Journal, which appears during the spring after the research takes place.
+The McNair program also publishes abstracts of Scholars' research in the UTA McNair Research Journal, which appears during the spring after the research takes place.

 The foundation for a successful summer of mentored research must be laid during the spring semester prior to the summer internship.
 As this is often a student's first semester in the program, McNair staff work closely with new Scholars to help them identify faculty research mentors and appropriate research topics (although the actual research thesis and project design are jointly formulated by Scholars and mentors).
 Program staff meet with potential mentors and Scholars to ascertain a good fit in the projected mentoring relationship.

 In the spring, research interns meet several times with program staff to help them start the research process and to review the requirements of the summer internship.
-The McNair program provides research interns with a general research guide, writing manual and binder of summer internship policies and procedures to help them prepare for this experience.
+The McNair program provides research interns with a general research guide, and binder of summer internship policies and procedures to help them prepare for this experience.
 The UTA Library staff also present an annual seminar each spring to offer McNair interns guidance on using library resources, evaluating potential sources and publishing in academia, in addition to meeting subject librarians in their fields.

-The McNair program holds a mentor/intern orientation luncheon in April to ensure that Scholars and faculty mentors understand the nature of the summer research internship.
+The McNair program holds a mentor orientation luncheon in April to ensure that faculty mentors understand the nature of the summer research internship.
 Finally, McNair staff make every effort to inform Scholars (and their mentors) planning to conduct research on human or animal subjects of the need to meet the requirements of the UTA Office of Research's institutional review board, which approves all forms before interns may begin their work.

 McNair research interns are awarded a scholarship for three credit hours of independent study (4000 level) in their major for the eleven-week summer session.
 Grades will be awarded by the faculty mentors based on commitment and performance during the internship.

 Once Scholars have participated in the McNair Summer Research Internship, they are encouraged to attend one off-campus conference their senior year.
 This may be a McNair (or other) undergraduate research conference or a professional conference.
 Limited travel funds are available through the McNair program for conference participation.
-All interns who are enrolled as undergraduates the spring following their internship are required to participate in the UTA Annual Celebration of Excellence by Students in Graduate Research and Undergraduate Research and Creative Activity (ACES).